-The Semester Opening Ceremony for 2020/21 at Hanns Eisler School of Music Berlin will take place digitally and will be shown on-line on this website.
+The Semester Opening Ceremony for 2020/21 at Hanns Eisler School of Music Berlin took place digitally.

 Juliane Biedermann, President of the Society of Friends and Patrons of the Hanns Eisler School of Music Berlin, welcomes you to the winter semester 2020|21.